GRIF-IRFU/grid-fr-scripting/README.md

 The ".new" file extention can be disabled by not specifying a suffix, but it's usefull for "in place" certificate renewal requests, to prevent old keys from beeing overwritten by the new private keys while waiting for the signed CERT.pem...

 See the script help for more guidance.

+### Altnames notice

+when asking for altnames, the host FQDN will be automatically added as 1st altname as this is not handleded automatically by the CA.

 ### Requirements